About

 Sociologists of music and popular culture have suggested ShyTalk filled a deep seated need to satisfy a rebellious tribal belonging that wasn’t being fulfilled in the late 90s for the goth, emo and grunge communities.
 Soon you had competing factions within the Shy-Community, (towelmen, pigeon fanciers and shyters to name a few), each embracing their own fantasy – even Noz-tops and Jim-gimps emerged – dark days.
 The most frequent celebrations, as we all know, included soiled linen, cheese whistling and squirrel baiting – but none embraced the public imagination as much as the slapping of dirty meat and attendant practices – as any officer at Moregate Grove will attest with its notorious A wing soon overflowing with deviant meat heads.
 But why?

 It ended up being a media circus, meat-fest uproar – and not in a good way.
-TV appearances dried up over night, councils threatened to revoke the licenses of venues with ShyGigs booked – at one gig in Caerphilly the ShyTeam were met by protest hymn singers and a pentocostal preacher.
+TV appearances dried up overnight, councils threatened to revoke the licenses of venues with ShyGigs booked – at one gig in Caerphilly the ShyTeam were met by protest hymn singers and a Pentecostal preacher.

 We can begin to see the appeal of running away to the hidey hole utopia of the ShyRig, a decomissioned north sea oil rig,